Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Change the Graphics Api for Windows to DirectX12 through Edit Tab(Top Left) -> Project Settings -> Player -> Other Settings -> Untoggle "Auto Graphics API For Windows", then click the little + that appears, select "Direct3D12(Experimental)", and drag that to the top.
 A restart of the editor is required</li>
 </ul>

+## Controls:
+Camera Controls: WASD, Mouse, and press T to freeze/unfreeze the camera(Camera starts frozen), and shift increases speed

 ## General Setup
 <ul>
   <li>Download and import the UnityPackage provided and open the new Pathtracer Settings at the top of the screen(This WILL re-arrange your hierarchy a bit)</li>
   <li>Whenever you add a new object(or tree of objects), you need to add it to under the gameobject named Scene, and its reccomended you press quickstart to automatically assign the needed scripts to it</li>
-  <li>I highly reccomend you use 1920x1080 or higher, dont use free resolution</li>
+  <li>Dont use free resolution</li>
 </ul>

 ## Basic script structure breakdown:
 <ul>
-  <li>Top Level is a gameobject called Scene with an AssetManager script attatched</li>
+  <li>Top Level is a gameobject called Scene with an AssetManager and RayTracingMaster script attatched</li>
   <li>Second Level: Parent Object Script - Attatch this to all objects that will have children with meshes you want to raytrace(can be a child to any gameobject as long as its eventual parent is the AssetManager script)</li>
   <li>Third Level: RayTracingObject Script - This defines what meshes get raytraced, must either be a direct child of a gameobject with the ParentObject Script, or in the same gameobject as the ParentObject Script</li>
   <li>Misc Level: Unity Lights - Must have a RayTracingLight script attatched to be considered(and UseNEE needs to be on), can be ANYWHERE in the hierarchy, only supports Point, Spotlight, and 1 Directional</li>